edelangh/TPM_measurement-OVMF/Readme.md

 ## Analyses

-There is clealy a bit differences between this logs but I don't know why OVMF don't have TPM Measurements
+There is clearly a big differences between this logs but I don't know why OVMF don't have TPM Measurements

 # Next steps